Andinoriel/qtm-calc-rust/README.md

 # qtm-calc-rust

-This is Rust reimplementation of [qtm-calc](https://github.com/Andinoriel/qtm-calc) tool and provided as a dynamic library for embedding into Python language (using pyo3).
+This is Rust-written reimplementation of [qtm-calc](https://github.com/Andinoriel/qtm-calc) tool which provides as a dynamic library for embedding into Python language (using pyo3).

 ## Build